Thomas Robert Brady

 |Memorial:||Dranoutre Military Cemetery, Heuvelland, West-Vlaanderen, Belgium.|

-Thomas Robert was born Robert Thomas Brady in Longford 15 May 1896, the son of a mounted Royal Irish Constabulary (RIC) serjeant; his family moved to Tralee when he was a child and lived there for many years.
+Thomas Robert was born Robert Thomas Brady in Longford 15 May 1896, the son of a mounted Royal Irish Constabulary (RIC) sergeant; his family moved to Tralee when he was a child and lived there for many years.

 Sjt Brady enlisted in Belfast Co.
 Antrim.
 After initially serving with the 19th R.I.R he transferred to the 14th (Young Citizens) Battalion, which was originally raised in Belfast from the Belfast Volunteers and formed part of the 36th (Ulster) Division.